Carrie Meek: Personal life

 Meek was married twice.
 Her husbands were Lucius Davis and Harold Meek.
 Both marriages ended in divorce.
 She had three children, two daughters, and a son, Kendrick Meek.

-Renown for liberal opinions, folksy yet powerful oratory, and colorful Republican bashing, once while discussing why she was a Democrat, she said, "The last Republican that did something for me was Abraham Lincoln".
+Known for her liberal opinions, once while discussing why she was a Democrat, she said, "The last Republican that did something for me was Abraham Lincoln".

 After her retirement from politics, she spent much of her time running the Carrie Meek Foundation, which she had founded in 2001 to provide resources and opportunities for those living in her Miami-Dade community.
 She stepped down for health reasons in 2015.

 She died at her home in Miami on November 28, 2021, at the age of 95.

 Awards and honors

 The Carrie Meek – James N. Eaton, Sr. Southeastern Regional Black Archives Research Center and Museum in Tallahassee, Florida, on the campus of Florida A&M University, was co-named in Meek's honor.

 She was a member of Delta Sigma Theta sorority, and an honorary member of Iota Phi Lambda sorority.

 Meek was also awarded honorary degrees by a number of institutions, including Florida A&M University, University of Miami, Barry University, Florida Atlantic University, and Rollins College.